Medically reviewed by Drugs.com. Last updated on May 4, 2021.

 Talk to your doctor if your child develops bone pain, muscle weakness or obvious skeletal deformities.

-Your body needs vitamin D to absorb calcium and phosphorus from food.
+Your child's body needs vitamin D to absorb calcium and phosphorus from food.
 Rickets can occur if your child's body doesn't get enough vitamin D or if his or her body has problems using vitamin D properly.
 Occasionally, not getting enough calcium or lack of calcium and vitamin D can cause rickets.

 Lack of vitamin D